6 questions you should ask your realtor | Questions to ask a realtor when selling | Questions to ask a realtor when buying | Our methodology

 A real estate agent should look at recent sales data from comparable homes in your neighborhood to establish a competitive listing price.
 This is called a comparative market analysis (CMA).

-A CMA isn’t completely objective, however, because your realtor will have to consider variables like the age and condition of your home.
-For example, your home could be worth more than your neighbor’s โ even if they’re roughly the same size and age โ because yours has been renovated recently.
+A CMA isn’t completely objective because your realtor will have to consider variables like the age and condition of your home.
+For example, if you’ve renovated your home recently, it could be worth more than your neighbor’s that’s roughly the same size and age.

-Ask the realtor to walk you through their pricing methodology instead of letting them say “I think it’s worth $X” without explaining why.
+Ask the realtor to walk you through their pricing methodology instead of stating the price without explaining.

 A comparative market analysis is free, so you can request one from several local real estate agents.
 This will allow you to compare their pricing strategies and identify agents who might be underpricing or overpricing your home.

-For example, you might get a CMA from one agent and assume they’ve established a competitive price for your house, only to get two more CMAs from two other agents that are dramatically lower than the first.
+For example, you might get a CMA from one agent and assume they’ve established a competitive price for your house.
+But then you might get two more CMAs from two other agents that are dramatically lower than the first.
 In this case, it’s likely the first agent overpriced the home.

 Have you sold other houses in this neighborhood?